-Stalkerware apps transmit data to a party other than the PHA provider.
-Legitimate forms of these apps cannot be used by parents to track their children.
-However, these apps can be used to track a person (a spouse, for example) without their knowledge or permission unless a persistent notification is displayed while the data is being transmitted.
+Stalkerware apps typically transmit data to a party other than the PHA provider.

+Acceptable forms of these apps can be used by parents to track their children.
+However, these apps cannot be used to track a person (a spouse, for example) without their knowledge or permission unless a persistent notification is displayed while the data is being transmitted.